jkeohan/rctr-9-8-20/w06d12/intro-to-react-router-part2.md

   )
 ```

-## Redirects
+## Redirects Revisited

-Redirects using react router are incredibly easy.
-Redirect is just another
+Redirects using react router are incredibly easy. `Redirect` is just another
 component we can import and use by passing it a few props.

-- Add another route called `/currency`
-- Instead of rendering one of our components, put the `Redirect` component.
+Let's add another Redirect to account for users who manually type in `currency` instead of `currencies`

 ```js
 <Route path="/currency" render={() => <Redirect to="/currencies" />} />